 Look out for offers and discounts

 How many beds do you need to sleep everyone?
 Is the accommodation suitable for disabled guests?
-Child friendly?
-Does it allows dogs?
+Child-friendly?
+Does it allow dogs?
 What must your holiday home offer?

 Don’t want to cook?
 Who’s doing the catering in your cottage?

 How are you going to cater for everyone?
 And who’s going to do all the shopping?
 If you have a group of cottages or lodges together it might be that everyone brings their food for breakfast and lunch and then you eat at the local pub in the evenings.
 Or you could find a house big enough for you all to eat together.
 We were lucky that the place we rented had a dinning table big enough for 14 and also the option for us to eat (and seat everyone) outside.
 Some cottage complexes have cottages that have the capacity to seat more people that they can sleep!
 Perfect for just this type of large gathering.

 We decided to have a caterer cook for us on the Saturday evening – so no cooking or no clearing up that night.
 For the other food needs we arranged a home delivery from a nearby supermarket.
 This is a great way to organise the food and drink.
 With most supermarkets you can check if they deliver to the area, by putting in the postcode of the rental property.
 Some holiday properties also offer a catering service, food delivery, fresh milk, meat and bread, or provide a welcome hamper or have an on-site restaurant.
 It’s good to use local products if you can, it helps support the local economy, and smaller shops will often offer a delivery service too.
 The one thing I forgot to organise was flowers; luckily there was a florist nearby.